ibm-cloud-docs/vmware-service/offerings/services-intro.md

 # Add-on services
 {: #services-intro}

-Add-on services are available for your security and compliance, data resiliency and migration, workload solution, professional services, transformation and modernization, and management tool needs.
+Add-on services are available for your security and compliance, data resiliency and migration, workload solutions, transformation and modernization, and management tool needs.

 Add-on services are not supported for all offerings.
 {: note}